adrahon/vagrant-kvm/README.md

   It keeps resource online but execution is stopped.
   When VM has a device that is not supported `hibernate`, automatically use `pause` regardless of this.
+* `virtio_rng` - boolean for optional virtio device of random number generator.
+  QEMU 1.3.0 and after support this device. default `false`

 ## Comparison with [Vagrant-libvirt](https://github.com/pradels/vagrant-libvirt)